Linux containers on Windows

 To see if you're running LCOW, navigate to

 C:\Program Files\Linux Containers.
-If Docker is configured to use LCOW, there will be a few files here containing the minimal LinuxKit distro that runs in each Hyper-V container.
+If Docker is configured to use LCOW, there will be a few files here containing the minimal LinuxKit distro that runs in each container running under Hyper-V isolation.
 Notice the optimized VM components are less than 100 MB, much smaller than the LinuxKit image in Moby VM.

 Work in progress

 LCOW is under active development.
 Track ongoing progress in the Moby project on GitHub